shuguang-52/2019-RemoteSens-AUSSC/README.md

 # Alternately Updated Convolutional Spectral-Spatial Network for Hyperspectral Image Classification
 This is the source code of the paper.
-We mainly use Tenosorflow to build model.
+The Tenosorflow is used to build model.

 <img src='classification_maps/Graphical Abstract.png'>
 Fig 1.
 Graphic Abstract